 Finally, let us analyse the change of the spin polarization.
 It is difficult to define the spin operator for a general curved spacetime; however, in the Minkowski spacetime in the rest frame it can be easily described by three matrices \be \vec \Sigma=\left(

-\right). \ee Thus we can try to analyse the change of the spin polarization after the pulse has passed when the metric is again the Minkowski one.
-Such an approach was applied (in the Newman-Penrose framework) in Ref. \cite{b7} to linearly polarized sandwich wave; here we study this problem, in a slightly different way, for the general plane sandwich wave (for example, one can take the pulses studied in Ref. \cite{b31}).
-In such a case the Minkowskian region appears for a sufficiently large parameter $u$.
-We start with a rest particle, i.e. ${\bf k}={\bf 0}$, $k_v=\frac{-m}{\sqrt 2}$, at minus null infinity.
-Then the positive energy spinor wave functions $\Psi_{in}^{\frac{-m}{\sqrt 2}, {\bf 0}, {\bf w}_a} $, $a=1,2,3$ defined by the vectors of the form \be {\bf w}_1= \left(
+\right). \ee Thus we can try to analyse the change of the spin polarization after the pulse has passed (where the metric is again the Minkowskian one).
+Such an approach was applied (in the Newman-Penrose framework) in Ref. \cite{b7} to the linearly polarized sandwich waves; here we study this problem, in a slightly different way, for the general plane sandwich waves (for example, one can take the pulses studied in Ref. \cite{b31}).
+In such a case the Minkowskian region emerges for a sufficiently large parameter $u$.
+We start with the rest particle state, i.e. ${\bf k}={\bf 0}$, $k_v=\frac{-m}{\sqrt 2}$, at minus null infinity.
+Then, at a neighborhood of minus infinity, the positive energy spinor wave functions $\Psi_{in}^{\frac{-m}{\sqrt 2}, {\bf 0}, {\bf w}_a} $, $a=1,2,3$ defined by the vectors of the form \be {\bf w}_1= \left(

 \right), \quad {\bf w}_2= \left(

 \right), \quad {\bf w}_3= \left(